-Revision 17-1; Effective March 1, 2017
+Revision 18-2; Effective September 3, 2018

 Individuals awaiting managed care enrollment may be assessed for interim Community Care for the Aged and Disabled (CCAD) services.
-Texas Health and Human Services Commission case managers may assess all individuals whose managed care enrollment is pending if it appears CCAD services can be approved and delivered prior to enrollment in managed care.
+Texas Health and Human Services Commission (HHSC) case managers may assess all individuals whose managed care enrollment is pending if it appears CCAD services can be approved and delivered prior to enrollment in managed care.

 3315.2 Requests from STAR+PLUS Home and Community Based Services Program Members